ahnpj/security-operations-workflows/threat-intelligence-and-enrichment/misp-ioc-enrichment-and-correlation/workflow-execution.md

 → investigating ransomware-related events, indicators, and malware artifacts
 </summary><br>

-This phase focused on using MISP search functionality to identify ransomware-related intelligence events and investigate specific ransomware families and malware artifacts within the virtual lab environment.
+This phase focused on using MISP search functionality to identify ransomware-related intelligence events and investigate specific ransomware families and malware artifacts within the virtual environment.

 <blockquote>
 I started with broad ransomware event searches because ransomware remains one of the most operationally impactful threat categories for organizations.
 I wanted to understand how MISP organizes ransomware intelligence and how indicators, malware references, and YARA rules are structured within events.
 Since the MISP instance was already configured and populated with intelligence data, I was able to focus directly on operational analysis and investigative pivoting rather than platform deployment or administration.